cs-ieee-ist/cs-essentials/content/topics/bash/customization.md

 ## Aliases

-Aliases allows you to create or override commands so you don't need to type a long sequence o characters.
+Aliases allow you to create or override commands so you don't need to type a long sequence of characters.
 This is very useful and allows you to save a lot of time.

 For example, if you want to show the directory files (ls) including the files or directories that start with a '.'.
 ```bash
 alias la='ls -a'
 ```

 You can create all kinds of alias, you just need to make sure you don't use a name already in use.
-Other good example of use is when you have a project directory and you dont want to remember exactly the location.
-In that case you just create an alias that uses the cd command:
+Another good example of use is when you have a project directory and you don't want to remember exactly the location.
+In that case, you just create an alias that uses the cd command:
 ```bash
 alias project1='cd ~/projects/project1'
 ```